rancher/rke2-docs/docs/install/configuration.md

 By default, RKE2 will launch with the values present in the YAML file located at `/etc/rancher/rke2/config.yaml`.

 :::note
 The RKE2 config file needs to be created manually.
 You can do that by running `touch /etc/rancher/rke2/config.yaml` as a privileged user.
-Also, RKE2 systemd service needs to be restarted after adding the config file.
+If the configuration is changed after starting RKE2, the service must be restarted to apply the new configuration.
 :::

 An example of a basic `server` config file is below: